daos-stack/daos/doc/admin/troubleshooting.md

 ## DAOS Errors

-DAOS has its own error numbering that starts at 1000.
-The most common errors are documented in the table below.
+DAOS has its error numbering that starts at 1000.
+The table below documents the most common errors.

 |DAOS Error|Value|Description
 |-|-|-|